DziubanMaciej/Spieven/README.md

 Tasks can be queried with `spieven list`.
 This command returns various metadata about all active tasks and optionally inactive tasks as well.
 This command also supports `--json` switch to serialize all data into JSON, making it easily parseable in scripts.

+Typically *Spieven* tasks should be scheduled in a script that is run once per display init, for example `.xinitrc` or `~/.config/autostart/*.desktop` files.

 # Examples